sugatoray/CodeSnippets/HowTo/create_ssh_key_pair.md

 + **Step-2**
 You will be prompted for a `passphrase`.
 Just press **`enter`** to proceed without a passphrase.
 ---
-For example, if your email is `john.doe@gmail.com` and you want to create SSH key-pairs with rsa algorithm with key-size of `4096`, and you would like to name your ssh key-pairs `id_rsa_colab`, you could do that by running the following command from [Git Bash](https://gitforwindows.org/) and when prompted for a `passphrase`, just press **`enter`** to proceed without a passphrase.
+For example, if your email is `john.doe@gmail.com` and you want to create SSH key-pairs using `rsa` algorithm with key-size of `4096`, and you would like to name your SSH key-pairs `id_rsa_colab`, you could do that by running the following command from [Git Bash](https://gitforwindows.org/) and when prompted for a `passphrase`, just press **`enter`** to proceed without a passphrase.

 ```console
 ssh-keygen -f ~/.ssh/id_rsa_colab -t rsa -b 4096 -C "john.doe@gmail.com"